S4RL: Surprisingly Simple Self-Supervision for Offline Reinforcement Learning: Experiments

 It is also important to look at the different augmentation techniques that do not help policy learning.
 Techniques that hurt the performance and perform worse than the baseline CQL agent include Dimension-Dropout and State-Switch.
 Both techniques are inspired by popular computer vision data augmentation algorithms, mainly MixMatch \cite{mixmatch} and CutMix \cite{cutmix}.
 Since both techniques perform element-wise operations, it is likely that they omit important information about the state of the robot such as joint velocity.
 Without such information, it is possible that the value function is unable to reason about the environment which results in poor value estimates.

 \paragraph{Comparison to other self-supervision techniques}

-Following insights from Table \ref{tab:aug_table}, we choose two data augmentation approaches, namely S4RL-$\mathcal{N}$ and S4RL-MixUp, to compare to other self-supervision techniques.
-We choose zero-mean Gaussian noise and MixUp since they were 2 of the three best techniques on the OpenAI Gym subset and they are sufficiently different to further investigate (unlike Uniform noise which performs better than MixUp but its similar to additive Gaussian noise).
-We compare the two S4RL variants to recently proposed representation learning techniques in RL: CURL \cite{curl} and learning a VAE \cite{bcq, bear, sac_ae}, and the base CQL agent.
-We build each algorithm on top of the base CQL agent, without performing any hyperparameter tuning on any of the CQL hyperparameters for S4RL and all baselines.

-We present the results over all the different tasks in D4RL in Table \ref{tab:main_table}.
-Despite its simplicity, we continuously observe that the S4RL-$\mathcal{N}$ agent is able to significantly outperform the baselines on almost all tasks, and is comparable to the best in the others.
-Even in challenging environments that require reasoning and locomotion such as the AntMaze environments, we see that the S4RL agent continues to be the best performing agent.
-As the size of the maze grows for AntMaze, the relative improvements over the baseline increases to more than 80\% over the CQL agent in ``antmaze-large-diverse''.
-We observe similar benifits in the robotic manipulation domain in the Franka environments where the S4RL agent is 76\% better relative to the base CQL agent.
-Learning in a diverse set of environments using challenging data distributions further shows the benefits of S4RL.
+Following insights from Table \ref{tab:aug_table}, we choose three data augmentation approaches, namely S4RL-$\mathcal{N}$, S4RL-MixUp and S4RL-Adv, to compare to other self-supervision techniques.
+We present the results over all the different tasks in D4RL in Table \ref{tab:main_table} using base CQL \cite{cql} and BRAC agents \cite{brac}.
+Despite its simplicity, we continuously observe that +S4RL-$\mathcal{N}$ and +S4RL-adv agents are able to significantly outperform the baselines on almost all tasks, and is comparable to the best in the others for both offline RL algorithms.
+We specifically note that +S4RL-Adv significantly outperforms all other baselines when the state-dimensionality is high, such as the dexterous manipulation environment of Adriot and on Franka robot.
+In challenging environments that require hierarchical control such as the AntMaze environments, we see that the S4RL agent continues to be the best performing agent.
+Interestingly, on certain environments namely ``pen-cloned'', ``pen-human'', ``hammer-human'' and ``door-human'' the BRAC+S4RL agent is able to learn some useful skills, whereas the base CQL agent performs poorly.
+This further highlights the usefulness and generality of performing state-based augmentations for offline reinforcement learning.